2010–11 UEFA Champions League: Top goalscorers

-Top assists

 Prize money

 Just for being in the group stage, each club received €3.9 million (compared with €3.8 million last season 2009–2010), followed by €550,000 for each group match they played, or €3.3 million for the whole group stage, giving them each a total of €7.2 million in participation bonuses.
 In addition, each club had the possibility of netting up to €4.8m in group stage performance bonuses (€800,000 for a win; €400,000 for a draw).
 Real Madrid CF took the most from this pot, with a near-maximum €4.4 million.
 A place in the round of 16 was worth €3 million, in the quarter-finals €3.3 million and in the semi-finals €4.2 million.
 The overall winners, FC Barcelona, received an additional €9 million, bringing their total bonuses to €30.7 million (out of a maximum €31.5 million).
 Manchester United FC, the runners-up, received a final match bonus of €5.6 million.
 The second payments category, the market pool, depends primarily on the value of the clubs' domestic markets.
 If an association is represented by more than one club, however, the clubs' shares are calculated, first, on the basis of their position in the previous season's domestic championship and, second, on the basis of the number of matches they play in the competition (group stage onwards).
 With €27.023m, Chelsea FC received the largest market pool share of all the clubs in the 2010/11 UEFA Champions League.
 In addition, the clubs all keep their own gate receipts.